 Each registration must include a completed policy online, (1) per family.

-1. $150 due March 1, 2024 - Fundraising/Volunteer bond.
+1. $150 due March 1, 2025 - Fundraising/Volunteer bond.
 Each family will be required to volunteer a minimum of 4 hours throughout the Fall/Winter season.
+StarSkate families are encouraged to volunteer a minimum of 2 hours throughout the Fall/Winter season; the volunteer bond does not apply to StarSkate registrations.

 2. At the end of the year, volunteer/fundraising activities will be reviewed.
 Families who have fulfilled the requirements will not pay the bond.
-Those families who have not completed their requirements will have the $150 bond due and payable via Uplifter March 1st, 2024.
+Those families who have not completed their requirements will have the $150 bond due and payable via Uplifter March 1st, 2025.
+If a family chooses to opt out of volunteering, this bond will be applied for payment on Uplifter and due at time of registration.
+Please email MSC Registrar ([email protected]) if you choose this option.
+We are no longer accepting bond cheques at the beginning of the season.

 Exceptions: